ocurrent/ocurrent.org/data/index.md

 ![Example OCurrent pipeline](/pipeline.svg)

-For example, the pipeline shown about fetches the head of a GitHub repository's `master` branch, builds it, runs the tests, and deploys the binary if the tests pass.
+For example, the pipeline shown above fetches the head of a GitHub repository's `master` branch, builds it, runs the tests, and deploys the binary if the tests pass.
 When a new commit is pushed, it runs the pipeline again.